RobertCC18/Dreamfactory-Plugin/Builder-Basics/README.txt

 == Description ==

-This Plugin uses Dream Factory to connect to and get, add, remove data from server.
+This Plugin uses the already present mySQL database to get, add, remove data.
-You can choose your database type and enter some basic info to start using Dream Factory.
+You can choose your data type and get started! then you can display your data on the dashboard or on your website.
 == Installation ==

 This section describes how to install the plugin and get it working.